sekharp/lightning-talk-outlines/paladugu_mod2_lightning.md

 - Katakana for different loan words, onomatopoeias, scientific words, for emphasis
 - Note on furigana

-## So, how does this apply to object-oriented programming languages, like Ruby?
+## So, how does this compare to object-oriented programming languages, like Ruby?

 #### Ruby - Flexible Yet Still Object-Oriented
 - Example code given of a short file/class/method